Radv1la/Giedrius-Saulenas-Blog/aboutme.md

 Some of the things I like and am trying to get good at:
 - Penetration testing, vulnerability assesments, web application security
 - Quality assurance
-- Development (of tools, scripts, small websites or whatnot)
+- Creating things (tools, scripts, small websites or whatnot)
 - Bug bounties
-- Hackathons

 ### Skills

 These are the things I have experience with:
 - **Programming languages and frameworks**: Python, Node.js, Laravel, Vue.js
 - **Cybersecurity tools**: Acunetix, Burp Suite, OpenVAS, Nessus